- How do I send a job to the dorm/IRC/library printer from my own computer?

 I need to scan/make a copy of/fax something.
 Can you help?

-You can find scanners in IRC 3 (also known as the "Talking IRC").
-If you need help using them you can refer to our scanner help page.
-For copier machines you should go to the Library and if you need to use a fax machine you should go to the Print Shop.
+There is a copier/scanner located in the lobby of the ETC. For copier machines you should go to the Library and if you need to use a fax machine you should go to the Print Shop.

 I'm having trouble registering my computer on the wireless or wired network